18paulb/316Instructions/README.md

 ![changed image](./images/changedImage.png)

 ### Changing Background Color
 4a.
-In the CSS section, find this code:
+Find this code in the CSS section
 ```
 body {
   font-family: system-ui;